tsitsimis/underactuated/README.md

 <img src="./assets/rimlesswheel_passive.gif" width="300px" />

 The simplest model of legged robot.
 Assumes there will always be a swing leg in position at the time of collision.
+It uses pendula for legs and moves only thanks to the gravity.
+With appropriate initial leg angle and angular velocity the wheel reaches periodic stability (limit cycle) and walks down the slope.

 The foot standing on the ground is modeled with a simple pendulum (`systems/pendulum.py`) with initial angle near the upward position.
 Using the simple